-However, almost everyone with coronavirus and severe symptoms will have a fever.
+However, almost everyone with coronavirus and severe symptoms will have a fever as well as possible chills, diarrhea, loss of smell and taste and muscle pain.
 Asthma typically does not cause a fever.
 If you have asthma and you have an attack with shortness of breath but no fever, chances are it’s not coronavirus, especially if your symptoms improve with your asthma inhaler.
 If you have fever, or if your shortness of breath doesn’t get better, check in with your doctor to see if they recommend a coronavirus test.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.